amirouche/asyncio-foundationdb/README.md

 ### `eavstore.query(tx, eavstore, key, value)`

-In the database associated with `tx`, as part of `eavstore`, generates unique identifier for dictionaries that have `key` equal to `value.
+In the database associated with `tx`, as part of `eavstore`, generates unique identifier for dictionaries that have `key` equal to `value`.